chrishoy/InfoTrack-Waterloo/README.md

 ## Getting Started
 - Clone the repository
+- If running with VS Code
+  1. Select 'RUN AND DEBUG' > 'Launch Debug'
+  1. Wait for SPA to run
+  1. Try search Target URL:'Google' and Keywords: 'Google' to prove it is reaching out
+- If running without VS Code
-- Go to folder where `Waterloo.Server.csproj` is located (i.e. `./Waterloo.Server`)
+  1. Go to folder where `Waterloo.Server.csproj` is located (i.e. `./Waterloo.Server`)
+  1. Open PowerShell
-- Run `dotnet build`
+  1. Execute `dotnet build`
-- Run `dotnet run`
+  1. Execute `dotnet run`
   1. Should start the Web API on `http://localhost:5166`
   1. Should start the SPA Development Server on `https://localhost:51048/`

-You should now be able to browse to `https://localhost:51048` and see the application running.
+  1. Browse to `https://localhost:51048` to see the application running.

 ## Project Structure
 - `Waterloo.Web` - This is the Presentation Layer - Contains